 These days, in spite of 'domestication,' all cats need to have positive and friendly experiences with humans from a young age in order to feel safe around people.
-Between the ages of two to eight weeks of age, the brains of kittens are developing - it is a key time in their life known as the 'socialisation period' when they are able to be socialised to people and the domestic environment.
-If they are handled and gently cared for by a variety of people during this crucial time, alongside having exposure to key stimuli they will encounter in the home, they will usually grow up to be adequately suited to a normal pethome environment.
+Between the ages of two to eight weeks of age, the brains of kittens are developing - it is a key time in their life known as the socialisation period when they are able to be socialised with people.
+If they are handled and gently cared for by a variety of people during this crucial time, they will usually grow up to be friendly pets.
 Without this early learning experience, kittens will become wild - feral cats - and remain fearful of people throughout their life.

 Feral cats are usually the offspring of abandoned cats, or those already living wild.
 They make great mousers so are often found living as farm cats, but they also live in towns and cities.
 Feral cats can survive in the wild with little or no human intervention.
 Obviously, they are still able to breed with our pet cats, which is one of the reasons why neutering is so important.
-For further information, see Cats Protection's Essential Guide: Feral cats.
+For further information, see the Cats Protection Essential Guide: Feral cats.